When you live in the country it is easy to find God’s creation. If you live in the city it is a little more challenging.

 - Create a Pinterest board with dazzling photos of nature, or follow mine.

 - Go to the beach.
 Observe the birds and the waves.
+There is something so relaxing about this part of God’s creation.

 - Feed ducks at a park.

-- Spend the evening at park where you can have a campfire.
+- Spend the evening at a park where you can have a campfire.
 Roast marshmallows and watch the stars.
 Enjoy the smell of firewood burning and the fresh air.
 Enjoy the sound of the fire crackling.
 Thank God for your sense of smell and hearing.
 Observe the different colors produced in the flames.

 - If you only have a windowsill, try growing fresh herbs.